okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="get" url="/api/v1/myaccount" />

-Fetches the curren user's Me object, a collection of links to information describing the user.
+Fetches the current user's Me object, a collection of links to information describing the user.

 #### Request path parameters